Perfect Pairings & Recipes for

 Flavour wheel chart showing the dominant flavour notes of Mizuna: Mustard, Brassica, Cucumber, Chlorophyll, Spinach, Grassy, Sulfurous, Pea, Thyme, Rosemary, Celery, Capsicum, Sage, Ginger, Basil, Olivey, Capsaicin, Astringent, Potato, Rice

-An ingredient's flavour comes from its core characteristics, like vegetal, acidic, and herbal, combined with its unique aroma notes (outer bars).
-When pairing ingredients, aim to include a broad variety of core characteristics for a balanced dish.
-And choose aroma notes that complement each other for a harmonious combination.
+An ingredient's flavour stems from its core characteristics, such as vegetal, acidic, or herbal, combined with layers of subtle flavour notes (outer bars).
+For a balanced dish, pair ingredients with a variety of core flavours, and choose complementary aroma notes for harmony.

 The Flavours That Harmonise With Mustard Notes